 Something that you just cannot miss when in this ancient city is Registan Square – the heart of Samarkand.

-Registan square was once a noisy and bustling bazaar.
+Registan Square was once a noisy and bustling bazaar.
 And where caravanserai (roadside inns) existed to cater to merchants and travelers traveling along the Silk Road.
 Who were probably the world’s foremost travelers!
 Silk Road stories always conjure images of mysticism and wonder, doesn’t it?

 Now it has 3 imposing structures – intricately decorated madrasas which are essentially universities built in the 15th and 17th centuries.
 Ulugh bek, Tilla Kari, Sher Dor madrassah.
 In Islamic Architecture, you are not allowed to draw animals & people.
 That’s why you see abstract art everywhere in Islamic Architecture.